RajeshA76/EdyodaPythonQuizProject/README.md

 ## Run the Application

-      Execute **users.py** file to run the Quiz Application Password for SuperUser is encrypted in base64
+      Execute **users.py** file to run the Quiz Application Password for SuperUser is "iamsuperuser"

 **********************************************************************************************************************************